UBCEnvision/recruitment/README.md

 UBC Envision is an umbrella organization for all our projects.
 We started the 2017-2018 academic year strong, with 50 new and returning members across 5 projects, increased faculty engagement and a new name that reflects the breadth and diversity of our team.

-Software and AI is revolutionizing many traditional fields, including chemical engineering.
+Software and AI are revolutionizing many traditional fields, including chemical engineering.
 We recognize this trend and we are adapting.
-Digital technology and software development are playing an increasingly important role across all our projects.
+As a tech-savvy team, digital technology and software development are playing an increasingly important role across all our projects.

 ## Recruitment

+### Lab Roles

-We won't be able to accommodate everyone for lab-based roles due to limited physical space.
+We thank you for your interest but unfortunately, we won't be able to accommodate everyone for lab-based roles due to limited physical space.
+We currently do not have any openings for lab roles.

+### Tech Roles

 However, we are **always** looking for coders and developers to join our team!
 We welcome people from all backgrounds \(engineering, arts, computer science etc.\).
-If you're passionate about coding and committed to learning new trends and emerging technologies, **we want you**.
+If you're passionate about coding and committed to learning new digital trends and emerging technologies, **we want you**.

+Read on for instructions on how to proceed.

+## The Recruitment Process

+Our [website](https://www.ubcenvision.com) shows a list of projects we are working on right now.
+If you're interested in coding with our team for one or more projects, awesome!
+Let's begin.

+We'll assume that you're a beginner with zero to minimal experience with web development.
+We'll need you to read some tutorials, set up some tools and complete a guided tech challenge.

+The entire on-boarding process looks like this:

+1. Read tutorials
+2. Pass technical challenge
+3. Meet with leads